StowMarines/StowMarines-Interface/README.md

 To help with tracking, each version that I will send through, has a version title in the top left hand corner of the interface.

-At the moment, I'm just worried about bugs/issues/problems, then I will move onto crucial recommendations then optional recommendations afterwards.
+At the moment, I'm just worried about bugs/issues/problems & crucial recommendations, then I will move onto optional recommendations afterwards.

 To see the development tracker that I keep up to date, visit this: https://trello.com/b/Y1lchBxd/stowmarines-interface